Assistant Professor

 Computer Engineering

-My advising load is currently quite full and thus I am not actively recruiting students for senior projects and master's advising for the 2024-2025 school year but could be open to projects that align well with my on-going work.
+I am recruiting students for senior projects and master's advising for the 2026-2027 school year.
+I am mostly open to projects that align well with my on-going work.
 See Research for more information on the types of projects I normally do.
+However, I could be convinced to work on another project along these same lines.
+Feel free to come chat with me if you have a project idea or are interested in something that you think I would be interested in.

 14-214 or calpoly dot zoom dot us/my/stephen dot beard (Preference given to those in person)